dmitry-shibanov/setup-node/README.md

 ### Caching packages dependencies

 The action has a built-in functionality for caching and restoring npm/yarn dependencies.
 Supported package managers are `npm`, `yarn`, `pnpm`.
 The `cache` input is optional, and caching is turned off by default.
+By default action hashes dependency
+file from the root of the project.
+To override file dependency search use `cache-dependency-path`.
+The field accepts wildcards or
+input array of files to be cached.

 **Caching npm dependencies:**
 ```yaml